 Where the Elemental differs again from the light car norm is in the amount of underbody aerodynamics it offers.
 There’s a long diffuser at the front of the car and another one at the rear, and the claim is that at 100mph the RP1 will generate 200kg of downforce.

-Weight is claimed at 580kg, with a 47% front, 53% rear balance.
+Weight is claimed at 580kg, with a 47 percent front, 53 percent rear balance.
 And given that the Ecoboost engine is tuned to produce 320bhp, the car should get along fairly well.
 Elemental is yet to produce a full set of numbers because this is a prototype, but it estimates a 0-60mph time of 2.8sec and a 0-100mph time of 6.4sec, which is what you’d hope it should do.
 As I write in July the company is working on a production-spec car, with deliveries expected early in 2016.

 Elemental calls this a prototype, but I’ve driven ‘production ready’ cars that don’t feel quite so pleasingly finished.
 The carbonfibre is well presented, the lightweight one-piece seats slide back and forth easily and the cabin is simple and clean.